department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/stakeholder-interviews/clinician-interviews/november-2020/clinician-questions.md

 2. Do your patients fill out any forms or questionnaires before, during, or after appointments with you?
    - If yes...
-     - What forms or questionnaires do they fill out?
+     - What forms or questionnaires do they fill out and when?
+     - Are these questionnaires used by the nationally, VAMC, specific to your clinic or specific to your patients?
      - Do these questionnaires differ based upon new or returning patients?
      - Do you feel more, less, or equally prepared for your appointments with patients, because of these questionnaires?
      - Do you refer to this information at other points than right before or during an appointment?